labs-lang/sliver-cadp/sliver/README.txt

 atlas/, cadp/     Files used by cadp and cadp-monitor backend

-cseq/             CSeq analysis tool

 examples/         LAbS example specifications

 labs/             LAbS parser and translator

-cbmc-simulator    A build of CBMC 5.4

 HISTORY           SLiVER changelog